Professional Context

 💡 Expert Advice & Considerations

-Don't rely on ChatGPT to generate entire lesson plans, but instead use it to identify knowledge gaps and suggests supplemental resources to support struggling students.
+The biggest misconception is that you should use this to generate entire lesson plans, but instead use it to identify knowledge gaps and suggests supplemental resources to support struggling students.

 Advanced Prompt Library